 - Towards Justice: Victim Perspectives on Past Injustices - 25 February 2021, 11.00am

 Everyone is welcome to attend the webinars, by registering in advance to join the discussions live on Zoom and submit questions to the panel during the course of the conversations.
-They can also be watched live on Facebook or the 'What's On' pages of our website, and recordings will be published on our 'Read, Watch, Listen' webpages along with guest blog posts written by Cumberland Lodge Scholars.
+They can also be watched live on Facebook or the 'What's On' pages of our website, and recordings will be published on our 'Read, Watch, Listen' webpages along with guest blog posts written by Cumberland Lodge Fellows.

 A consolidated briefing document will be published ahead of this year's Cumberland Lodge Police Conference, which takes place online from 17 to 18 June 2021, with a series of participatory sessions with intergenerational involvement.